-The 8th-grade orchestra is a course that provides continued instruction on the student's individual stringed instruments and challenges them with skills needed to be learned in preparation for the High School orchestra.
+This course is for students that have been playing for at least 2 years. that provides continued instruction on the student's individual stringed instruments and challenges them with skills needed to be learned in preparation for the High School orchestra.
 Skills such as vibrato, shifting, different finger patterns, and key signatures will be covered.
 Students will participate in the Orchestra festival, as well as 3-4 concert/clinic opportunities outside of the regular school day.
 Students may continue to participate in spring solo & ensemble, but it is not required.
-Students may start playing the violin, viola, cello, or bass if they were not able to in 6th or 7th grade with the permission of the Orchestra director.